 Catholic Charities agencies throughout the country are an integral part of the safety net that keeps people from utter destitution.
-We provide a continuum of services — food, shelter, supportive housing, clothing, financial assistance, and other forms of help — that give people a leg up when life has knocked them down.
+We provide a continuum of services — food, clothing, housewares, medical equipment, and others — that give people a leg up when life has knocked them down.

-Volunteers are needed to help with clothes sorting, cleaning, box break down, and general maintence work.
+Volunteers are needed to help with clothes sorting, cleaning, testing electrical, repairing furniture, and general maintenance work.
 Volunteers are also needed to help with special events and projects.

 Contact Person: Debbie Albin

 The world is experiencing a global housing crisis.
 According to the United Nations, about 1.6 billion people live in sub-standard housing.
 Another 100 million are homeless.
 In the United States alone, 95 million people — one-third of the nation — has housing problems, including mortgage payments making up too large a percentage of their income, overcrowding, poor quality shelter and homelessness.
 Throughout the world, people live in inadequate housing, and Habitat for Humanity is dedicated to providing decent, affordable homes for those in need.

 Volunteers are needed to serve on work-site crews, committees, and assist with various fundraisers.